Christie’s Just Sold the Azure Blue, the Largest Fancy Blue Diamond Ever Offered

 How They Compare to the Most Expensive Blue Diamonds Ever Sold

-To understand what June 9 could bring, it helps to look at how the market has valued the finest blue diamonds in recent auction history.
+To understand the excitement of this auction, it helps to look at how the market has valued the finest blue diamonds in recent auction history.

 The blue diamond auction record currently belongs to the De Beers Blue, a 15.10-carat fancy vivid blue internally flawless Type IIb stone that sold at Sotheby’s Geneva in May 2023 for $57.5 million, clearing $3.8 million per carat.
 Before that stone rewrote the books, the Oppenheimer Blue held the title: a 14.62-carat fancy vivid blue VS1 that Christie’s Geneva sold in May 2016 for only slightly less at $57.5 million, making it the most expensive jewel sold at auction at that point in history.